UBC-MDS/ClassificationDiabetesAnalysis/README.md

 1. Add the dependency to the `environment.yml` file on a new branch.
 If the package is `pip` installed, it should also be added to `Dockerfile` with command `RUN pip install <package_name> = <version>`

-2. Run `conda-lock -k explicit --file environment.yml -p linux-64` to update the `conda-linux-64.lock` file.

-3. Re-run the scripts above using the Docker or Conda option.
+3. Re-run the scripts above using Docker

 ## License